chipsalliance/adams-bridge/docs/AdamsBridge_MLDSA.md

 ## message

-This architecture supports PureML-DSA defined by NIST with an empty ctx.
+When not in streaming message mode, this architecture supports PureML-DSA defined by NIST with an empty ctx.
-However, the current architecture only supports the message size of 512 bits.
-This restrection will be removed
+When streaming message mode is enabled, this field is ignored except for dword 0 which is used to stream in the message.

 ## verification result

 To mitigate a possible fault attack on Boolean flag verification result, a 64-byte register is considered.
 Firmware is responsible for comparing the computed result with a certain segment of signature (segment c\~), and if they are equal the signature is valid.

+A verification result of all 0s indicates a failed verification attempt.
+Firmware should reject any signature with an all 0 value for it's c segment.

+## msg strobe

+A 4-bit indication of enabled bytes in the next dword of the streamed message.
+Users must first program this to 0xF after observing MSG_STREAM_READY, unless the message is less than 1 dword.
+If the final dword is partial, MSG_STROBE must be programmed appropriately before writing the final bytes.
+Dword aligned messages must program MSG_STROBE to 0x0 to indicate the message is done being streamed.

+## ctx size

+A 8-bit indication of the size in bytes of the ctx to be used.

+## ctx

+This register stores the ctx field.
+It is applied only during streaming message mode.

 ## sk\_out

 This register stores the private key for keygen if seed is given by software.
-This register is read by ML-DSA user, i.e., software, after keygen operation.
+This register can be read by ML-DSA user, i.e., software, after keygen operation.

-If seed comes from key vault, this register will not contain the private key to avoid exposing secret assets to software.
+If seed comes from the key vault, this register will not contain the private key to avoid exposing secret assets to software.

 ## sk\_in